Menu Close

 Air conditioners are necessary for most homes, even in temperate climate zones.
 In terms of beating the summer heat, especially down here in Australia, one can hardly imagine life without one.
 It’s only natural that homeowners should wonder about the costs of running them versus other appliances.

 Most people believe the costs of running an air conditioner are higher than any other appliance in the home.
-Some estimates say it accounts for between 33 and 50 per cent of electricity bills.
+Some estimates say it accounts for between 33 and 50 percent of electricity bills.
 But is that the case?

 The Costs of Running Your Air Conditioner

 Air conditioner costs depend entirely on the climate of your city.
-Since Australia has a varied environment, we’ll be going over air conditioner costs by breaking them down between hot, moderate, and cold temperatures.
+Since Australia has a varied environment, we’ll be going over air conditioner running costs by breaking them down between hot, moderate, and cold temperatures.

 Hot Climates